UpSkillCobol/lab2/Part2/documentation/METHODOLOGY.md

 ### COMMENTS
 - Explicit and objective with only the necessary information to interpret the programm;
-- All the comments are separated by a line of "*" (up and down the comment) for better readability and visual harmony.
+- All the comments are separated by a line of "*" (above and below the comment) for better readability and visual harmony.
 </br>

 ### COMMON RULES